awsdocs/amazon-elasticache-docs/doc_source/redis/Scaling.RedisReplGrps.ScaleUp.md

 ## Scaling Up a Redis Replication Group \(AWS CLI\)<a name="Scaling.RedisReplGrps.ScaleUp.CLI"></a>

-The following process scales your replication group \(console: cluster with replicas\) from its current node type to a new, larger node type using the AWS CLI\.
+The following process scales your replication group from its current node type to a new, larger node type using the AWS CLI\.
 During this process, until the status changes from *modifying* to *available*, all reads and writes between your application and the primary cache cluster are blocked\.

 The amount of time it takes to scale up to a larger node type varies, depending upon your node type and the amount of data in your current cache cluster\.